 You can usually close out a B2C sale within a few days or a few weeks.
 But in the B2B world, it might take months to move someone from mere “prospect” to closed sale.

 Though not universal, many B2B sales strategies focus more on relationships than on closing a sale.
 In many cases, it’s better to build a partnership from the beginning.
-Not only will it result in a longer relationship and more sales, it could also result in more referrals.
+Not only will it result in a longer relationship and more sales (see my post on relationship selling), it could also result in more referrals.

 Plus, it’s nice to get to know your clients.